 Whereas, it's funny, but in Utah you have people who grew up [in the LDS] Church, there is a small percentage of them, that bounce [leave the LDS Church] and are mad about it; and [they] spend their rest of their lives being mad about the Church.
 So there is this whole kind of like satanic, super liberal, vibe if you go downtown; because they're all super mad at the Church.
 But if you look at it, like 'Oh yeah, you're fat and you're addicted to drugs, and like 'good job' [puts his thumbs up], yea, you really figured it out there.
 A lot of those [ex-mormons] are not living really great lives.
 They're just mad.

-I would also argue that even from a more critical perspective, of all religion is myth-making from the perspective of the comparative mythologist Joseph Campbell; if all of religion is the realm of "mythos," as dream language or poetry and metaphor, then it is all a matter of faith anyway.
-From this perspective, it's all mythology, eating the body and blood of a Jewish messiah (transubstantiation for Catholics) is also mythos.
+I would also argue that even from a more critical perspective of seeing all religion as myth-making, like from the perspective of the comparative mythologist Joseph Campbell; if all of religion is the realm of "mythos," as dream language or poetry and metaphor, then it is all a matter of faith anyway.
+From this perspective, it's all mythology; eating the body and blood of a Jewish messiah (transubstantiation for Catholics) is also mythos.
 So "Mormon Israelites" of European descent is not outlandish from a faith/mythos perspective.
-The US Declaration of Independence's assertion that we are endowed by our Creative with inalienable Rights is also a "mythos"; but look at the powerful functional effect of believing people have Rights, even though they can't be empirically demonstrated by science.
-So too, there is a powerful functionality and self-esteem enhancing power in the idea of European LDS members seeing themselves as members of tbe Lost Tribes of Israel.
+The U.S. Declaration of Independence's assertion that we are endowed by our Creative with "inalienable Rights" is also a "mythos" as you can't scientifically demonstrate this; but look at the powerful functional effect of believing people have Rights, even though they can't be empirically demonstrated by science.
+So too, there is a powerful functionality and self-esteem enhancing power in the idea of European LDS members who descended from the northern countries, seeing themselves as basicallt "mixed race," as members of the Lost Tribes of Israel, who will gather all the tribes of Israel on the American continent.

 Why does this matter?
 Well, the Apostle Paul is of the tribe of Benjamin (Philipians 3:5) and as I see it he was seeking to graft pagans into Israel in the first century.
 Paul was a first century apocalyptic Jew and Roman citizen with a specific message and strategy to graft gentiles/pagans into Israel.
-Part of that strategy was promoting the idea of celibacy and martyrdom by declaring Ceasar is not Lord but Jesus is Lord and so by being sentenced to death by a first century Roman court you were imitating the suffering Messiah and gaining salvation (eternal life).
-Well, what does that have to do with me?
-As an American it makes no sense to be celibate or seek martyrdom when there is no Roman Caesar today so I can't even die by the hands of Romans by declaring Christ is Lord instead of Ceasar!
-Cesarean Rome eventually fail and by 300 AD had become Roman Christian through the Indo-European Constantine, and then Christianity underwent a cultural shift through the germanization of Christianity and the growth of Militant Christianity!
-As I see it, "New Testament Christianity" was culturally replaced with Constantinian Western/European Christianity, and Christians have been reinterpreting or ignoring the actual content of the New Testament ever since!
+Part of that strategy was promoting the idea of celibacy and martyrdom by declaring Ceasar is not Lord but Jesus is Lord; and so by being sentenced to death by a first century Roman court you were imitating the suffering Messiah and gaining salvation (eternal life).
+Well, to be frank, what does that have to do with me today who doesn’t live in Rome two thousandyears ago?
+As an American it makes no sense to be celibate or seek martyrdom when there is no Roman Caesar today!
+So I can't even die by the hands of Romans by declaring Christ is Lord instead of Ceasar being Lord!

 Mormon-Christianity as I see it is the next stage in a clear Christian development away from first century Roman times, and into the 21st century and American capitalism and democracy.
 Therefore, it makes more sense to me to have an Americanized gospel and not try to retrofit yourself into the first century headspace of the New Testament.
 Thus, "Another Testament of Jesus Christ" is useful with the Book of Mormon, in that it updates the gospel for a modern American audience and gives European Americans a positive identity.
 In Mormonism, it's not just about Europeans being grafted into Israel, as if second class citizens "piggy backing" on Israelites.
 But instead, LDS members are believed to be members of the Lost Tribes of the House of Israel (through the tribes of Epraim and Mannasseh) whose genes mixed with Indo-Europeans.
 So in LDS Christianity you are not seen as a depraved sinner, a "pagan loser," cursed with Original Sin, needing to have your genes replaced with the genes of an Israelite Messiah.
 But instead, early LDS members who in the early 1800s were composed of mostly Europeans, considered themselves already part of a powerful European people with some Israelite genes intermixed with their Indo-European ancestry (through spiritual adoption or literal discent).
 Thus, Mormonism provided an in-group self-esteem and strong cultural identity for my British, Germanic and in Scandinavian ancestors.